kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [ ] Finish overhauling item use buttons so they can comfortably accommodate Forge URLs
-- [ ] Consolidate item table styles to one SCSS file for App V1 / App V2 classic
 - [ ] Attached info cards in popout force some width onto the popout window.
 Any idea how to get around that?
 Maybe some trick with parent container width perhaps?
   - Suggestion: if popout is detected, override card availability (or visibility) if the card isn't floating.
   - Another suggestion: use animation sequences so that when the card is fully transparent, then set width to 0.